yahayuta/classic_games_app/README.md

 *   **Snake:** The classic game where you control a growing snake.
     *   Eat the food to grow longer.
     *   Avoid hitting the walls or your own body.
+*   **Frogger:** The classic game where you guide a frog to safety.
+    *   Cross a busy road and a hazardous river.
+    *   Avoid cars and jump on logs and turtles.

 ## Screenshots